-- Provides the foundation for timely vaccination; - Supports and sustains new vaccine introduction; - Contributes to the achievement of disease control initiatives: and - Advances other health interventions.
+- Provides the foundation for timely vaccination; - Supports and sustains new vaccine introduction; - Contributes to the achievement of disease control initiatives; and - Advances other health interventions.

-MCSP is a global leader in the arena of immunization, helping to shape policies and strategies in close partnership with the WHO, UNICEF, GAVI, and ministries of health.
-Our participation in selected global working groups and committees amplifies the Program's learning while infusing the strategic and operational plans of key partners with pragmatic, operational considerations.
+MCSP is a global leader in the arena of immunization, helping to shape policies and strategies in close partnership with ministries of health, the WHO, UNICEF, Gavi, and in-country partners.
+Our participation in selected global working groups and committees amplifies the Program's learning while infusing the strategic and operational plans of key partners with pragmatic, operational considerations based on field realities.